saiyer123/Beng-183/finalpaper.md

 ![](image9.1.jpg)

-Figure X: Diagram illustrating the regulatory role of enhancer and promoter interactions in oncogene activation, focusing on MYC.
+Figure 7: Diagram illustrating the regulatory role of enhancer and promoter interactions in oncogene activation, focusing on MYC.
 This includes transcriptional activation influenced by chromatin remodelers, regulatory RNAs, and extracellular signals, demonstrating how enhancer mutations can drive oncogene expression.

 ![](image9.2.jpg)

-Figure X: Experimental validation of noncoding mutations using luciferase assays.
+Figure 8: Experimental validation of noncoding mutations using luciferase assays.
 The results highlight the functional impact of mutations in regulatory regions, such as FAM76A and GFRA3, showcasing their role in gene expression and potential contributions to oncogene activation.

 ### Current Limitations of AI in Noncoding Genomics